 You’ve probably been drumming this one into your kids’ heads since they were infants, but it’s still worth mentioning.
 Just as in real life, your children shouldn’t be associating with people that they don’t know.
 Double-check your kids’ profiles to make sure they’re befriending only those people that they know in real life (classmates, family members, etc.).

 If you spot someone you’re unsure of, ask your child about it.
 Don’t convince yourself that it’s none of your business.
 If this person were to come to your home, wouldn’t you want to know who they were?

 Privacy settings aren’t all-powerful, but they do provide a certain level of protection for social media users.
 If your children use social networking sites, make sure that they know how to protect their information.
 This is one of many extremely valuable social networking rules for kids.

 Sometimes it helps if you use the same website so that you can familiarize yourself with the controls.
 The only thing worse than sharing something inappropriate online is sharing it with the whole world.
 If you teach your kids to use their privacy settings correctly, you might be able to stop a problem before it gets out of hand.

-5. Secure passwords.
+5. Secure passwords

 Remind your kids that even if their friends are trustworthy, there’s a possibility that the information could fall into the wrong hands.
-If they don’t share their log-in information with anyone but you, they have a much better chance of maintaining their good online reputations.
-By using these common sense social networking rules for kids, all parties are more apt to be kept safe and sleep soundly.
+If they don’t share their log-in information with anyone but you, then they have a much better chance of maintaining their good online reputations.
+By using these common-sense social networking rules for kids, all parties are more apt to be kept safe and sleep soundly.

 Discuss these topics openly and honestly with your kids.
 Having conversations about online responsibility will help your children maintain a positive online presence for future employers and college admissions officers.